sictweb/web222/weeks/week02/README.md

 var y = x;  // declaration and assignment combined
 ```

-A variables always has a *scope*, which is the location(s) in the code where it
+A variable always has a *scope*, which is the location(s) in the code where it
 is usable.
 Consider the variables `total` and `value`, as well as the
 `add` function below: